StudioEtrange/tango/doc/services.md

     ```
     ./tango --module cloud9%sabnzbd%transmission up cloud9
     ```
+    * Modules dependencies are shared on all instances of the same module.
+It is not possible to launch one instance of a module with a set of dependencies and another instance of the module with another set of dependencies.

 * Declaration : network (advanced configuration)
     * by default the service is attached to the default tango network area (named main)